stratosphereips/NetSecGame/README.md

 The file `scenarios/smaller_scenario_configuration.py` corresponds to a small scenario for testing.
 The file `scenarios/tiny_scenario_configuration.py` corresponds to a tiny scenario for testing.

+### Verification of actions
+The game environment now has a function called ```get_valid_actions(state)```, which returns the valid actions for a given state.
+This allows the agents to always know the actions that can be played and therefore there should not be any check in the game env about if the action is possible or not.

 ## Agents
 Currently the implemented agents are: